knetikmedia/knetikcloud-csharp-net20-client/docs/UtilSecurityApi.md

 <a name="getuserlocationlog"></a>
 # **GetUserLocationLog**
-> ModelPageResourceLocationLogResource GetUserLocationLog (int? userId, int? size, int? page, string order)
+> PageResourceLocationLogResource GetUserLocationLog (int? userId, int? size, int? page, string order)

 Returns the authentication log for a user